 Canon 7D versus Canon SL1

-The side-by-side display below illustrates the physical size and weight of the Canon 7D and the Canon SL1.
+The physical size and weight of the Canon 7D and the Canon SL1 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is considerably smaller (35 percent) than the Canon 7D.
 Moreover, the SL1 is substantially lighter (53 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the SL1 does not feature any corresponding weather-sealing.